ShaAnder/WeRevo/README.md

 ### Imagery

-As the app is abut mindfulness and meditation I have opted to fill it with imagery depicting such, for various banners and hero pages we can see people practicing meditation or yoga and as well as this each specific example of wellness showcases imagery representing it.
+As the app is about mindfulness and meditation I have opted to fill it with imagery depicting such, for various banners and hero pages we can see people practicing meditation or yoga and as well as this each specific example of wellness showcases imagery representing it.

 ### Wireframes